Natural gas represented

-Snam’s main energy consumers are the gas turbines used at the compression stations which supply the necessary pressure for transporting the gas (thrust consumption) and in the storage concessions (storage consumption) which, globally, account for 88% of total consumption.
+Snam’s main energy consumption is due to gas turbines used in the compression plants that provide the pressure needed to transport gas (boost consumption) and storage concessions (storage consumption), which globally represent 88% of total consumption.

-Natural gas covers 96.2% of Snam’s energy requirements.
-Other sources used are electricity (2.9%) and other fuels (diesel fuel, gasoline, LPG and heat), which together are equivalent to 0.9%.
+In addition to natural gas, the other energy sources are electricity (2.8%) and other fuels (diesel fuel, petrol, LPG and heat), which together amount to 0.8% of the total consumption.